0xProject/0x-settler/README.md

 - Market Makers have balances of both tokens.
 Since Pools have non-zero balances of both tokens this is a fair comparison.
 - Nonces for Permit2 and Otc orders (0x V4) are assumed to be initialized.
 We set this manually in `setUp` rather than by performing additional trades to avoid gas metering and warming up storage access as much as possible
 - The taker does not have a balance of the token being bought
+- Fee Recipient has a non-zero balance of the tokens